itsrojasleon/rojasleon/posts/flowing-data-node-streams-meet-s3-for-massive-uploads.md

   - Remember, we need to build a resilient app.
   - What would happen if something goes wrong with the lambda and we haven't even started the validation process?
 Well, we would find ourselves in a challenging situation because the event could be lost.
   - So by putting a queue we're saying: `if something goes wrong with this proces let's catch that error and retry after some time`.
-- Also another common question is `why not just passing the user info within the body request as an array?`
+- Also another common question is `why not just passing the social events info within the body request as an array?`
   - Take a look at this [example](https://github.com/rojasleon/aws-experiments/tree/main/lambda-max-payload)
   - By default lambda can handle up to [6MB](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) of data request, so we're a bit limited in the amount of data the user can pass to us.
 Remember, we must be extremely huge!